Composita and its properties

-Let us consider the derivation of compositae for polynomials.
-Let us find a composita of the generating function $A(x)=ax+bx^2$.
-The composita of the function $F(x)=ax$, according to theorem (\ref{Theorem_ak}), is equal to $a^k\delta_{n,k}$ and is the composita of the function $F(x)=bx^2$ -- $b^k\delta_{n,2k}$.
-After transformations with the use of theorem (\ref{Theorem_sum}) for a composita of the sum of generating function, we obtain
+Let us obtain compositae for polynomials.
+First we obtain the composita of the generating function $F(x)=ax+bx^2$.
+Raising this generating function to the power of $k$ and applying the binomial theorem, we get

-After derivation of the composita of the function $A(x)=ax+bx^2$, we can obtain a composita of the function $B(x)=ax+bx^2+cx^3$; for this purpose, we can write it as the sum of the functions $B_1(x)=ax$ and $B_2(x)=x(bx+cx^2)$.
-The composita for the function $B_2(x)$ is thus obtained by simple shift $B_2^{\Delta}(n,k)=A^{\Delta}(n-k,k)$.
-Next, we can use theorem (\ref{Theorem_sum})for a composita of the sum of generating functions to obtain a composita of the desired function.
-With this procedure, compositae for different polynomials were obtained; they are presented in Table \ref{Tabl2_compositae}.